 Adopting a child is one of the most rewarding and fulfilling acts you can do.
 It’s not easy and can get messy but worth every moment of the process.

 When I first met my wife and we started “seeing” each other she told me she had a daughter.
-I think it was down to that fact I may have run a mile if I knew she had a child.
+I think it was down to the fact I may have run a mile if I knew she had a child.
 I’m not like that.
 I had never had a child so it was a new experience.
 As you’d expect I initially had selfish thoughts running through my head.
 “Will the focus be on me or on the child”.

-I’m up for a challenge and embraced the fact I enjoyed Natalie’s company and to my surprise I enjoyed the company of her daughter, Chloe.
+I’m up for a challenge and embraced the fact I enjoyed Natalie’s company and to my surprise, I enjoyed the company of her daughter, Chloe.
 I’ll always remember my first encounter with her, no introduction, no “hello my name is..”, just simply “do you want a fruit pastel”.
 Men weren’t her strong point, she didn’t really bond well with them.
-So to Natalie’s surprise the offer of a Fruit Pastel was an indication of acceptance.
-Over a few months of meeting up, Chloe started asking when she could next see me, sometimes demanding as a 2 year old does.
+So to Natalie’s surprise, the offer of a Fruit Pastel was an indication of acceptance.
+Over a few months of meeting up, Chloe started asking when she could next see me, sometimes demanding as a 2-year-old does.

 Over time, we got to know each other quite well, with days out and movie & takeaway nights at my house.
 We were starting to become a good little team.